 didn’t you see

-if she took off her gloves you couldn’t miss her hands
+if she took off her gloves you couldn’t

 they’re like candles in silver candlesticks